Staff

 Ellie Yamanaka

 Ellie (she/her) grew up in the Seattle area and gained an early appreciation of birds and nature through our Nature Camp.
-After completing her Master of Music from the University of Texas at Austin, Ellie returned to Seattle and worked first as a Nature Camp Naturalist for Birds Connect Seattle before moving into the role of Community Engagement Manager.
+After completing her Master of Music from the University of Texas at Austin, Ellie returned to Seattle and worked first as a Nature Camp Naturalist for Birds Connect Seattle before moving into the role of Volunteer & Outreach Manager.
 In her free time she freelances around the Puget Sound region as an acoustic and electric harpist, with a desire to create experiences that bring together music and environmentalism.

 ASK ME ABOUT: Volunteer Opportunities, Social Media, Community Outreach